 The Diamond Triathlon was founded in 2012 to commemorate one of the biggest years of the century for Great Britain, with the Queen's Diamond Jubilee and the Olympics descending on the capital.
-To commemorate, Human Race and British Olympic legend Daley Thompson launched a brand new multisport event designed to get everyone involved in the UK's fastest growing mass participation sport - and now it’s in its fourth year.
+To commemorate, Human Race and British Olympic legend Daley Thompson launched a brand new multisport event designed to get everyone involved in the UK's fastest growing mass participation sport.
 With multiple distances on offer and plenty for spectators to do, there really is something for everyone!

 The event is held at the Olympic rowing centre for the 2012 Olympics.
 Eton College Rowing Centre, Dorney Lake, Windsor.

 - Olympic Triathlon: 1.5km swim, 42.4km bike, 10km run.